 My husband and I were excited for our first excursion, the “Kayak 101” lesson with our expedition staff, Bobby.
 We were thrilled about embracing this new learning experience.
 After 90 minutes we felt confident and comfortable in our kayak, and looked forward to kayaking again.

-Following lunch, we arrived in Glacier Bay National Park where Ranger Caitie boarded the ship at Bartlett Cove in her National Parks uniform.
+Following lunch, we arrived in Glacier Bay National Park.
+Here, Ranger Caitie boarded the ship at Bartlett Cove in her National Parks uniform.
 Onboard, she gave us an orientation session on Glacier Bay National Park.

-I learned from Ranger Caitie that only two large cruise ships, four small ships, and a few kayaks are allowed in the park at one time.
+I learned from Ranger Caitie that at one time, only two large, and four small ships. and a few kayaks are allowed in the park.
 I suddenly felt privileged that we would be in the park for two days!

-Continuing along Tarr Inlet in Glacier Bay we were able to see the partially hidden Grand Pacific Glacier in the distance where Canada meets Alaska.
+Continuing along Tarr Inlet in Glacier Bay, we were able to see the Grand Pacific Glacier in the distance.
+This is where Canada meets Alaska.

-As we slowly approached the 21-mile long Margerie Glacier, Ranger Caitie requested a moment of silence as we all stood on the bow listening to the glacier grumbling and bergy bits cracking in the water.
+As we slowly approached the 21-mile long Margerie Glacier, Ranger Caitie requested a moment of silence.
+Then, we all stood on the bow listening to the glacier grumbling and bergy bits cracking in the water.

-And with the clear skies we were able to see the snow-covered jagged peak of Mount Fairweather which is the highest mountain in British Columbia.
+With the clear skies, we were able to see the snow-covered jagged peak of Mount Fairweather.
+This is the highest mountain in British Columbia.

 Day 3: Lamplugh Glacier & South Marble Island